Matthew

 Introduction

-This passage is part of the first discourse, the Sermon on the Mount, and serves to define the righteousness that exceeds that of the Scribes and the Pharisees.
-In v21-48 Jesus outlines particular rabbinic teaching on Old Testament Law and points to the impossible ideals which transcend this Law and yet which must be done to "enter the Kingdom of God."
+This passage, from the Sermon on the Mount, serves to define the righteousness that exceeds that of the Scribes and the Pharisees.
+In v21-48 Jesus outlines a number of commandments from the law of Moses which were central to rabbinic teaching, and in doing so, he identifies the impossible ideals which transcend this Law, ideals which must be rightly performed if a person is to enter the kingdom of God.

 The passage

 v21-22.
-Rabbinic teaching rightly understands that Biblical Law condemns murder (Not killing as such.
-Killing in war or judicial execution is not condemned).
+The Mosaic law condemns murder, although not killing as such.
+Killing in war or judicial execution is not condemned.
 The murderer is to face "judgement" - judicial process, Deut.16:18.
-Jesus teaches that anger is murderous in principle and will itself inevitably face God's "judgement."
+Jesus teaches that anger is murderous in principle and so those who hate will similarly face God's "judgement."
 Even an insult (reka = blockhead, idiot) brings us, not just before the Sanhedrin, but to the "fire of hell."

 v27-28.
-Rabbinic teaching tended toward the view that adultery consisted of the theft of another man's wife.
-Jesus, on the other hand, pushes the law on adultery (Ex.20:14, Deut.5:18) toward a purity that refuses to lust.
+Rabbinic teaching tended toward the view that adultery consisted of the theft of another man's wife, Ex.20:14, Deut.5:18.
+Jesus, on the other hand, demands of us a purity that refuses to lust.

-v33.
-Rabbinic teaching took the Mosaic law on irreverent and broken vows, ie lying (cf. Ex.20:7, Lev.19:12, Num30:2, Deut.5:11,6:3 etc.) and attempted to codify the degree to which the vow was binding depending on how closely it was linked to Yahweh's name.
-So swearing "by" Jerusalem was not binding, but swearing "toward" Jerusalem was.
+v33-37.
+Jesus now deals with truth-telling.
+Rabbinic teaching took the Mosaic law on irreverent and broken vows, on lying, and attempted to codify the degree to which the vow was binding depending on how closely it was linked to Yahweh's name, Ex.20:7, Lev.19:12, Num30:2, Deut.5:11,6:3 etc. Jesus simply identifies God's will in the matter.
+We are to tell the truth; anything less is evil.

 An exceeding righteousness

-Jehovah's Witnesses, along with many other individual Christians, are unwilling to take an oath in court because to do so defies a direct word from the Lord.
-Mind you, God himself has sworn many oaths, eg. Lk.1:73.
-Taking Jesus' words in the Sermon on the Mount and using them as laws to bind on believers, or even worse, as laws for secular society, is to miss the point of his sermon.
+Some Bible-believing folk are unwilling to take an oath in court because to do so defies a direct word from the Lord.
+Mind you, God himself has sworn many oaths, eg. Lk.1:73!
+Taking Jesus' words in the Sermon on the Mount and using them as laws to bind on believers, or even worse, as laws for secular society, is to miss the point of this sermon.

 Jesus takes four Old Testament Laws, namely: murder, adultery, divorce and oaths.
-He cuts through the contemporary teaching on the laws, often a teaching that underplays the seriousness of the law itself, and goes to the heart of law.
+He cuts through the contemporary teaching on the laws, often a teaching that underplays the seriousness of the law itself, and goes to the heart of the matter.
 He identifies the divine ideal behind the law.
-In v20 he calls these ideals a "righteousness [that] surpasses that of the Pharisees and the teachers of the law."
-It is a righteousness that must be done if a person is to "enter the Kingdom of heaven."
+In 5:20 he calls these ideals a "righteousness [that] surpasses that of the Pharisees and the teachers of the law."
+It is a necessary surpassing righteousness required of a person to enter the kingdom of heaven.

 Discussion